johntrogan/defender-docs/defender-endpoint/linux-installer-script.md

 ## Introduction

-Automate the deployment of Microsoft Defender for Endpoint on Linux using an installer script.
-The script identifies the distribution and version, selects the right repository, pulls the latest agent version, and onboards the device to the Defender portal.
+This article describes how to automate the deployment of Microsoft Defender for Endpoint on Linux using an installer script.
+The script identifies the distribution and version, selects the right repository, pulls the latest agent version, and onboards the device to Defender for Endpoint.
 This method simplifies the deployment process.

 :::image type="content" source="media/linux-script-image.png" alt-text="Onboard Linux Server" lightbox="media/linux-script-image.png":::